 GABA and Glutamate Balance

 When GABA is low, glutamate is high and vice versa.
 So in order to increase gamma-aminobutyric acid, it’s not simply a matter of bringing it up, you must also focus on reducing the excess glutamate.
 The goal is to achieve balance between the two.
 You might think of glutamate as the accelerator and GABA as the brakes.
 Both are equally important.

 Glutamate (also referred to as glutamic acid) is actually the precursor to gamma-aminobutyric acid, and any excess is supposed to be converted automatically into GABA.
 This is the way it maintains balance; anytime glutamate levels start to build up too high, then it is converted to GABA to calm things down.
-However, sometimes the body cannot regulate glutamate properly for a variety of reasons which we will discuss, then glutamate can build up into excessively high levels.
+However, sometimes the body cannot regulate glutamate properly for a variety of reasons which we will discuss, then glutamate can build up to excessively high levels.

 An enzyme called glutamic acid decarboxylase (GAD) is needed for glutamate to make the conversion to GABA, but there are several factors that may interfere with this enzyme and impede the conversion process, which means a build up of glutamate and inhibited the formation of GABA.
 Response time may be delayed or capacity to convert may be impaired.
 It is believed that problems with the GAD enzyme may be the primary underlying issue that results in too much glutamate.

 For example, the rubella virus, which is found in the MMR vaccination can decrease the activity of glutamic acid decarboxylase (GAD)by as much as fifty percent.
 Thus, one of the reasons children begin to exhibit some of the symptoms of autism immediately after vaccination, as we mentioned earlier GABA is critical in speech and brain function.

 Other chronic viral infections interfere with the GAD enzyme and some microbes like streptococcus flourish in a glutamate-rich environment, thus many children with pandas and autism carry an ongoing infection with strep.